Example Pretest Report |

 PRE-POST INVENTORY INTERPRETATION

 The Pre-Post Inventory is a test that is administered to a client more than once.
-It is typically given the first time (pretest) upon client admission into a treatment, counseling or intervention program, and before treatment has occurred.
-Then, after treatment is completed, the Pre-Post Inventory is administered to the same client again.
-This second testing is called the posttest (2nd test) which generates the "Comparison Report."
-The Pre-Post Inventory contains eight scales (measures): Truthfulness, Depression, Self-Esteem, Anxiety, Distress, Alcohol, Drugs and Stress Management.
+It is, typically, given the first time (pre-test), upon client admission into a treatment, counseling, or intervention program, and before treatment has occurred.
+Then, after treatment is completed, the Pre-Post Inventory is administered to the same client, again.
+This second testing is called the post-test (2nd test), which generates the "Comparison Report."
+The Pre-Post Inventory contains eight scales (measures): Truthfulness, Depression, Self-Esteem, Anxiety, Distress, Alcohol, Drug, and Stress Management.
 It consists of 161 items and takes 30 minutes to complete.
-There are several levels of Pre-Post Inventory interpretation ranging from viewing the scales as self-reports to interpreting scale elevations and understanding scale interrelationships.
-Overlaying client change can be disconcerting unless attention is judiciously apportioned or divided between client "risk" and client "change."
-When Pre-Post Inventory pretest and posttest comparisons are of interest, the following statements summarize pretest and posttest options.
-When a scales pretest score is higher than its posttest score, positive improvement (+) or change occurred.
-In contrast, when a scales pretest score is lower than its posttest score, negative (-) change or worsening has occurred.
+There are several levels of Pre-Post Inventory interpretation, ranging from viewing the scales as self-reports, to interpreting scale elevations and understanding scale interrelationships.
+Overlaying client change can be disconcerting, unless attention is, judiciously, apportioned or divided, between client "risk" and client "change."
+When Pre-Post Inventory pre-test and post-test comparisons are of interest, the following statements summarize pre-test and post-test options.
+When a scales pre-test score is higher than its post-test score, positive improvement (+), or change occurred.
+In contrast, when a scales pre-test score is lower than its post-test score, negative (-) change, or worsening has occurred.
 That said, the remainder of this discussion will emphasize Pre-Post Inventory scale understanding.
-The Pre-Post Inventory is used to assess the effects of counseling and treatment on clients and patients.
-The term "client" and "patient" are used interchangeably as synonyms.
-The following table is a starting point for interpreting Pre-Post Inventory scale scores.
+The Pre-Post Inventory is used to assess the effects of counseling and treatment, on clients and patients.
+The term "client" and "patient" are used interchangeably, as synonyms.
+The following table is a starting point, for interpreting Pre-Post Inventory scale scores.

 SCALE INTERPRETATION